-Legendary Mississippi State baseball coach Ron Polk, the winningest coach in any sport in the history of the Southeastern Conference, enters his fifth season as UAB's volunteer assistant coach.
+Legendary Mississippi State baseball coach Ron Polk, the winningest coach in any sport in the history of the Southeastern Conference, enters his seventh season as UAB's volunteer assistant coach.
 Polk came to UAB in the summer of 2008 after announcing his retirement from the Mississippi State program.

 In July 2009, Polk was inducted into the College Baseball Hall of Fame.
 He is also a member of the American Baseball Coaches Association (ABCA) Hall of Fame, having been inducted in 1995.
 In 1988, he was presented with the Lefty Gomez Award, the highest award given by the ABCA.

 Polk concluded his 35-year career as a head coach with a career record of 1,373-700-2 (.662).
-In his career, which also included stints at Georgia Southern (1972-75) and Georgia (2000-01), Polk led his teams to a total of eight College World Series appearances, five SEC championships and 23 Regional appearances.
+In his career, which also included stints at Georgia Southern (1972-75) and Georgia (2000-01), Polk led his teams to a total of eight College World Series appearances, five SEC championships, and 23 Regional appearances.
 He is one of only three coaches in college baseball history to take three different programs to the College World Series.

 Polk mentored current UAB head coach Brian Shoop when the Blazer skipper was on his staff at Mississippi State from 1983-89.
 The Bulldogs won three SEC championships and made one trip to the College World Series during that time.

-At Mississippi State, Polk recruited and coached some of the game's all-time greats, including Major League standouts Jeff Brantley, Will Clark, Rafael Palmeiro, Bobby Thigpen and Jonathan Papelbon.
+At Mississippi State, Polk recruited and coached some of the game's all-time greats, including Major League standouts Jeff Brantley, Will Clark, Rafael Palmeiro, Bobby Thigpen, and Jonathan Papelbon.
 Those are just a few of the 185 of his former players that have signed professional contracts and a few of the 23 that have played in the Major Leagues.

 A three-time National Coach of the Year, Polk held the position of Assistant Athletics Director for Special Projects at Mississippi State following his team's College World Series run in 1997.
 While in that position, Polk spearheaded a successful campaign to expand Polk-DeMent Stadium in Starkville.
 He returned to coaching at Georgia in 2000, where he spent two years before making the move back to Mississippi State for his final seven seasons.

 Perhaps Polk's most talented Mississippi State squad ever was the 1985 version.
 That club finished the year 50-15 and was SEC champion before going on to appear in the College World Series.
-The 1985 Bulldog club featured future major league stars Brantley, Clark, Palmeiro and Thigpen.
+The 1985 Bulldog club featured future major league stars Brantley, Clark, Palmeiro, and Thigpen.

 In his 35 years as a college baseball coach, Polk produced 35 All-Americans and more than 75 All-SEC performers.